 Capital cities are important for many reasons.
 Economically, they attract businesses and large working populations that fuel growth and development.
-Politically, it’s where a country’s government is located.
-Culturally, they bring people from all over the world together and increase tourism and population growth.
+Politically, they’re typically where a country’s government is located.
+And culturally, they bring people from all over the world together and increase tourism and population growth.

 But what’s interesting about all of these cities is that they’re so different from each other geographically.
 In terms of elevation, some of these cities are very high up while others are much lower.
 But do you know which are among the highest?
 What are the highest capital cities in the world?
 Keep reading to find out.

 Think you can already know the 25 highest capital cities in the world?
 Take the quiz and find out.

 What Are the Highest Capital Cities in the World?

 La Paz is located in Bolivia, where the highest elevated cities are located.
 Bolivia actually contains two capitals – La Paz, which is elevated at 11,942 feet (3,640 meters) and is the seat of the government and financial center, and Sucre, the constitutional capital which has an altitude of 9,022 feet (2,750 meters).
 Bolivia is a landlocked country that’s located in Western-Central South America.